nodejs/node/doc/api/buffer.markdown

 to ever `require('buffer')`.

 Converting between Buffers and JavaScript string objects requires an explicit encoding method.
-Here are the different string encodings.
+The different string encodings are:

-* `'ascii'` - for 7 bit ASCII data only.
-This encoding method is very fast, and will strip the high bit if set.
+* `'ascii'` - for 7-bit ASCII data only.
+This encoding method is very fast and will strip the high bit if set.

 * `'utf8'` - Multibyte encoded Unicode characters.
 Many web pages and other document formats use UTF-8.

-* `'utf16le'` - 2 or 4 bytes, little endian encoded Unicode characters.
+* `'utf16le'` - 2 or 4 bytes, little-endian encoded Unicode characters.
   Surrogate pairs (U+10000 to U+10FFFF) are supported.

 * `'ucs2'` - Alias of `'utf16le'`.

 * `'base64'` - Base64 string encoding.

-* `'binary'` - A way of encoding the buffer into a one-byte (i.e. `latin-1`) encoded string.
+* `'binary'` - A way of encoding the buffer into a one-byte (`latin-1`) encoded string.
 The string `'latin-1'` is not supported.
-Instead simply pass `'binary'` to use `'latin-1'` encoding.
+Instead, pass `'binary'` to use `'latin-1'` encoding.

 * `'hex'` - Encode each byte as two hexadecimal characters.